Topological arguments for Kolmogorov complexity: Vyugin's result and its extensions

-This analysis shows that the path on the right follows the trajectory $A'$--$B'$--$C'$--$D'$--$A'$ with $O(\log)$-precision and therefore turns around the point $(m,n)$ if this point is $O(\log)$-far from the boundary of the rectangle, and this is exactly what our assumption guarantees. \end{proof}
+This analysis shows that the path on the right follows the trajectory $A'$--$B'$--$C'$--$D'$--$A'$ with $O(\log)$-precision and therefore turns around the point $(n,m)$ if this point is $O(\log)$-far from the boundary of the rectangle, and this is exactly what our assumption guarantees.
+Theorem~\ref{thm:distance} is proven. \end{proof}